 Other things to take:

 Food & drink

 On most sections of the Coast Path you can easily forage off the land armed only with cash, by stopping at the many pubs and cafes along the route.
 But before you set off, check to see where you can get refreshments along the way (you’ll find details of pubs and cafes on all our walk pages), and if there aren’t any, take something to eat and drink.
 It’s also always worth keeping a few snack bars in your pack to give you a quick boost if you are flagging.

 The sea-breeze can easily mask the strength of the sun, and if the weather is bright and you don’t want to end up pink and sore at the end of the day, don’t forget to slap on some sun screen.

 As you can see from the many photos on this website, you’re going to be walking through beautiful coastal scenery, so a camera is great way of recording your journey.
 We’d also love to see your photos, so please post them on our Facebook page, or enter them into our annual photo competition.
 Each year the best pictures win some great prizes and are used in a South West Coast Path calendar.

 Packing for a multi-day trip

 If you are walking for several days, then you’ll need all of the above, plus more changes of clothing, washing kit, some reading material (or an ereader), and if you’re camping, all your camping gear.
 If you plan to carry it yourself, then obviously try and keep it as light as possible, but for more comfortable walking and the ability to pack a few more luxuries, why not use the baggage carrying service?
+On most sections of the path you can get up to 2 bags transferred between overnight stops for only £13.
 See here for details.